MicrosoftDocs/win32/desktop-src/tablet/docimage-element.md

 ---
-Description: If the Journal note being read was created by using the Journal Note Writer printer driver, then the background document image is held in this element. ms.assetid: 98ee234f-13b8-4da4-ac64-60943e76a3ba
+description: If the Journal note being read was created by using the Journal Note Writer printer driver, then the background document image is held in this element. ms.assetid: 98ee234f-13b8-4da4-ac64-60943e76a3ba
 title: DocImage Element
 ms.topic: reference